 The Ponte Vecchio is the most famous bridge in Florence.
 Ponte Vecchio means “Old Bridge” in Italian and it was the only bridge in Florence not destroyed by the Germans during World War II.
 The bridge has jewellery shops along both sides.
 The best times to walk on the Ponte Vecchio are early in the morning or during sunset.

 While Florence has many wonderful attractions worth visiting, these are my top 5 must see attractions.
-If you have more time in Florence, here is a list of 22 things to see and eat.
+Looking for more things to do in Florence?
+Here is a 3 days in Florence itinerary and a list of 22 things to see and eat.

 Have you visited Florence?
 If so what are your top attractions for first time visitors?